Setup Guide

 Contact support

-Use the Contact Us page for setup questions, helper issues, and workflow feedback.
+Use the Contact Us page for bug reports, setup questions, helper issues, feature requests, and workflow feedback.
+Choose the closest subject category, or select Other and enter a short custom subject.
 Include the strategy you were using, whether you selected Manual or Auto, and what happened after Scan or Refresh.

 - Best detail